ObolNetwork/obol-docs/docs/int/quickstart/advanced/quickstart-builder-api.md

 ### Verify Charon + Builder API is Functional

-Once you have Charon and your Validator Client set up you can verify the set up is functional by reviewing your proposed blocks on Etherscan testnets or on via the Relay API endpoints.
+Once you have Charon and your Validator Client set up, you can verify if your setup is functional by reviewing your proposed blocks on [beaconcha.in](https://beaconcha.in) dashboards or on via the Relay API endpoints.

-As an example, if my validator was the block proposer for block 17370078 on mainnet, I can review the following resources:
+As an example, if my validator was the block proposer for block `17370078` on mainnet, I can review the following resources:

 * [Beaconcha.in](https://beaconcha.in):
   * Consider this [Mainnet block 17370078](https://beaconcha.in/block/17370078).